bhauman/lein-figwheel/README.md

 ```

 But even with the above strategy you won't be able to edit any of the
-code in the setup up block and see your changes take affect.
+code in the setup up block and see your changes take effect.

 If you are not using React and you want to build things this way and
 have reloadable code we need to create `setup` and `teardown`